-Negative test cases test invalid inputs and verify the software is not doing what it is not supposed to do.
+Negative test cases test invalid inputs and verify that the software is not doing what it is not supposed to do.
 The intent of negative testing is to ensure the system validates against invalid inputs by throwing errors or otherwise not allowing the system to perform in a certain away.
 Let’s consider the same password creation field example above and look at some examples of negative test cases.

-Example Negative Test Cases
+Examples of Negative Test Cases

 - Password field should not accept 1-4 characters

 - Password field should not accept any characters outside of numbers or letter (!@#.. etc)